 For the election of the nominees to our Board of Directors, the affirmative vote of a plurality of the votes cast at the Annual Meeting is sufficient to elect the nominee if a quorum is present.
-For the approval of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2018, the affirmative vote of a majority of the votes cast at the Annual Meeting is required to approve such matter.
+For the approval of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2020, the affirmative vote of a majority of the votes cast at the Annual Meeting is required to approve such matter.

 Broker non-votes are instances where a broker holding shares of record for a beneficial owner does not vote the shares because it has not received voting instructions from the beneficial owner and therefore is precluded by the rules of the New York Stock Exchange ("NYSE") from voting on a particular matter.
 Under NYSE rules, when a broker holding shares in "street name" does not receive voting instructions from a beneficial owner, the broker has discretionary authority to vote on certain routine matters but is prohibited from voting on non-routine matters.
-Brokers who do not receive instructions are entitled to vote on the ratification of the appointment of the independent registered public accounting firm.
+Brokers who do not receive instructions are not entitled to vote on the election of directors but they are entitled to vote on the ratification of the appointment of the independent registered public accounting firm.

 A vote "withheld" from a director nominee or a broker non-vote on a director nominee will have no effect on the outcome of the vote because it will not be counted in the number of votes cast on a matter and a plurality of the votes cast at the Annual Meeting is required for the election of each director.
-Similarly, if you abstain from voting or there is a broker non-vote on the ratification of the appointment of the independent registered public accounting firm, your abstention or the broker non-vote will not affect the outcome because abstentions and broker non-votes are not counted as votes cast.
+Similarly, any abstentions or broker non-votes on the ratification of the appointment of the independent registered public accounting firm will not affect the outcome because abstentions and broker non-votes are not counted as votes cast.

-If the enclosed proxy is properly executed and returned to us in time to be voted at the Annual Meeting, it will be voted as specified on the proxy unless it is properly revoked prior thereto.
-If no specification is made on the proxy as to any one or more of the proposals, the Common Shares represented by the proxy will be voted as follows:
+If the enclosed proxy card is properly executed and returned to us in time to be voted at the Annual Meeting, it will be voted as specified on the proxy card unless it is properly revoked prior thereto.
+If no specification is made on the proxy card as to any one or more of the proposals, the Common Shares represented by the proxy will be voted as follows:

-- (i) FOR the election of the nominees to our Board of Directors; - (ii) FOR the approval of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2018; and - (iii) in the discretion of the proxy holder on any other business that properly comes before the Annual Meeting or any adjournment or postponement thereof.
+- (i) FOR the election of the nominees to our Board of Directors; - (ii) FOR the approval of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2020; and - (iii) in the discretion of the proxy holder on any other business that properly comes before the Annual Meeting or any adjournment or postponement thereof.